ashokgadepalli/contract-testing-docs/README.md

-## The current state and future state of Contract Testing at Discover
+## The state of Contract Testing at Discover

-TL;DR - It is not consumer driven contract testing unless the providers are driven by it.
+TL;DR - It is not consumer driven contract testing unless the providers are driven by it. *drops mic*

 [Insert an an image of a mobile phone case]